lyteword/kjv/acts/chapter-16.md

 <sup>18</sup> And this did she many days.
 But Paul, being grieved, turned and said to the spirit, I command thee in the name of Jesus Christ to come out of her.
 And he came out the same hour.

-<sup>19</sup> ¶ And when her masters saw that the hope of their gains was gone, they caught Paul and Silas, and drew them into the marketplace unto the rulers,
+<sup>19</sup> ¶ And when her masters saw that the hope of their gains was gone, they caught Paul and Silas, and drew *them* into the marketplace unto the rulers,

 <sup>20</sup> And brought them to the magistrates, saying, These men, being Jews, do exceedingly trouble our city,

 <sup>21</sup> And teach customs, which are not lawful for us to receive, neither to observe, being Romans.

-<sup>22</sup> And the multitude rose up together against them: and the magistrates rent off their clothes, and commanded to beat them.
+<sup>22</sup> And the multitude rose up together against them: and the magistrates rent off their clothes, and commanded to beat *them*.

-<sup>23</sup> And when they had laid many stripes upon them, they cast them into prison, charging the jailor to keep them safely:
+<sup>23</sup> And when they had laid many stripes upon them, they cast *them* into prison, charging the jailor to keep them safely:

 <sup>24</sup> Who, having received such a charge, thrust them into the inner prison, and made their feet fast in the stocks.